Key Takeaway

 MEDVi's refund policy has drawn criticism.
 The company advertises a "results-based guarantee," but the fine print requires five months of program adherence before you can qualify.
 The refund also deducts a 25% consultation fee.
 Some patients report that the guarantee terms changed from three months to five months after they enrolled.

 Once a prescription has been issued, standard refunds are generally not available.
-This is common across telehealth, but MEDVi's marketing can create expectations that the actual policy does not match.
+This is common across telehealth, but MEDVi's marketing can create expectations that the actual policy doesn't match.

 Compounded Medications Are Not FDA-Approved

-This is not specific to MEDVi.
+This isn't specific to MEDVi.
 It applies to every telehealth company prescribing compounded GLP-1s.
-These medications use the same active ingredients as brand-name drugs, but they have not undergone the FDA approval process.
+These medications are prepared by licensed pharmacies.
+Compounded medications are not FDA-approved as finished products, but they haven't undergone the FDA approval process.
 Compounded formulations may vary in concentration, purity, or effectiveness.
 Patients should understand this trade-off before choosing any compounded medication provider.

 How MEDVi Compares to Other GLP-1 Telehealth Platforms